 At the outbreak of war The Royal Scots (RS) consisted of two Regular battalions, the 1st, at, or close to full strength of some 1000 all ranks, in India, and the 2nd, needing reinforcement by some 500 reservists, at Plymouth.
 The 3rd (Reserve) Regular battalion, the old Militia, based at Glencorse, Penicuik, with a greater training commitment than the new (1908) Territorial Force (TF), had the role of reinforcing the active service Regular battalions.
 In addition there were seven TF battalions 4RS, whose Drill Hall was at Grindlay Street, opposite the Usher Hall, in Edinburgh, 5RS (Forrest Hill), 6RS (Gilmore Place), 7RS (Dalmeny Street, Leith), 8RS (Haddington and Peebles), 9RS (Highlanders)(East Claremont Street) and 10 RS (Linlithgow).
-During the course of the war the number of Territorial battalions rose to twenty-two, although that number was not sustained for long, and eight 'New Army' battalions and two Garrison battalions were raised.
+During the course of the war the number of Territorial battalions and two Garrison battalions were raised.
 In all a total of thirty-five RS battalions served in WW1, more than in any other Scottish Regiment, of which eighteen saw active service.
 A short description of the service of each of the 35 battalions can be found in the 'WW1 Battalions' essay on the following pages.